All About Indian Sign Language for deaf and mute

 Sign Language is the only means of communication for deaf people.

-In the past years, there has been an increased interest among researchers in the field of sign language recognition.
+In the past years, there has been an increased interest among researchers in the field of sign language for indian recognition.

 One of which is to introduce means of interaction from human to computer.